Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Perilla seed soup with buckwheat dumplings (deulkkae sujebi) and buchim potato Korean pancakes - Dasoni Jeju Island

-Dasoni located in Jeju City is probably one of the most well known restaurants in Jeju for vegan and vegetarian food.
+Dasoni located in Jeju City is a well-known restaurant in Jeju for vegan and vegetarian food.

 It’s been unconfirmed whether or not their kimchi contains fish sauce, though.

 Dasoni serves traditional Korean temple food.
-Some reviews say their food is bland, but I found the food so fresh, comforting, and filling!
+Some reviews say their food is bland, but I found the food very fresh, comforting, and filling!

 Outside Dasoni Vegan Food Jeju Island Korea: The exterior of Dasoni, a vegan restaurant on Jeju Island, South Korea, set within a lush, green environment.
 The building is partially covered in ivy, blending naturally with the surrounding trees and foliage.
 The entrance is inviting, with a pathway made of stone steps leading to the door, flanked by various stone sculptures and rustic decor elements.
 The overall ambiance is serene and harmonious, reflecting a deep connection with nature and the traditional aesthetics of Jeju Island.